-But what if you're in this situation: you've accumulated so much wealth that you're facing estate taxes?
-Life insurance can help with this too, by offsetting what you may owe so you can pass on all or most of your estate.
-Life insurance death benefits are paid income-tax-free to the beneficiary, although the proceeds are generally considered an asset of the estate for estate tax purposes.
+Death benefits are paid income-tax-free to your beneficiaries, but proceeds are generally considered an asset of the estate for estate tax purposes.
 You should consult a competent estate planner or attorney to make sure life insurance ownership is structured properly to avoid being considered an asset of the estate.
 Keep in mind that neither the company nor its representatives give legal or tax advice.

 Learn more about taxes on your life insurance policy by talking to your insurance professional about using life insurance to maximize the amount of money you leave to your heirs.